fahdoo/sessions-client/requirements/aird-v1.md

    - Implement logic to upload the final transcript to Supabase Storage
    - Update the session entry in the database with the transcript file URL

-6. Frontend: Implement Transcript Handling
+6. Frontend: Implement Transcript Handling [IMPLEMENTED]
    - Add functionality to periodically save real-time transcriptions
    - Send the final transcript to the backend when the session ends
    - Create a new component to display the transcript on the session view page

-7. Backend: Update Session Retrieval API
+7. Backend: Update Session Retrieval API [IMPLEMENTED]
    - Modify the GET /api/sessions/:id endpoint to include audio and transcript URLs

-8. Testing and Error Handling
+8. Testing and Error Handling [IMPLEMENTED]
    - Implement proper error handling for recording, file uploads, and API calls
    - Test the entire flow from recording to playback and transcript display